310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p3.md

 {% endbubble %}

 {% bubble Chiaki mgn %}
 I see!
-That’s good!
+That’s good to hear!
 Being bad at walking is like the Little Mermaid!
-Carrying you like a princess is just perfect for that role…☆[^1]
+It’s exactly fitting to carry you like this, princess style…☆[^1]
 {% endbubble %}

 {% bubble Subaru %}